Sup2point0/stranger-quarkdown/README.md

 Squarkdown will recursively look for all `.md` files starting from the root of the repo, and export them to `.svx` files in `src/routes`.

-Many additional configurations are available to customise this process, although the defaults should cover most projects.
+Many additional configurations are available to customise this process (although the defaults should actually cover most projects!).

+For more, visit [the docs](docs/) in this repo, or view them on [the website](https://sup2point0.github.io/stranger-quarkdown/docs).

 <br>